jonathan1929-cmis/jonathan1929-cmis-wd/README.md

 # jonathan1929-cmis-wd
-A repository for Introductary Web Design at CMIS.
+A repository for Introductory Web Design at CMIS.